-Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet begins the home buying process.
-To realize your goal of owning a home, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Loveland, Colorado.
+Choosing a lender isn't the first step in becoming a homeowner.
+The content of your wallet starts the home buying process.
+To become a homeowner, you must consider your FICO score along with the type of lender for which you'll qualify in Loveland, Colorado.

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How often do you make late payments?
+- Payment History — How many months do you make late payments?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?